 Little by little, more and more house finches were coming to the feeder.
 Because of the heat here in Tennessee right now, I only put out a day’s worth of food.
 Still, it was being completely emptied EVERY day.

 I’ve had a few of my feeders in to the local Wild Birds Unlimited store to be cleaned so I didn’t have any more than one feeder out.
-Needless to say, the increased traffic meant a LOT of birds were competing and bickering over the offering I put out.
+Needless to say, the increased traffic meant a LOT of birds were competing and bickering over the ONE offering I put out.
 I thought I’d just get my feeders back, put out more seed and the congestion would be eliminated.
-The woman who was going to clean them has sustained the loss of a very close friend and I felt like I’d just give her some space.
+The woman who was going to clean them had just sustained the loss of a very close friend and I felt like I’d just give her some space.

 I should have called her and asked how she was and about my feeders.
 This is on me.
 I’m a softy that way and really believed she’d call me any day now.